 (iii) in the case of a person transferred from a Territory (being a person who is a joint prisoner) — the Attorney-General of the Commonwealth,

-agree in writing that it is in the interests of the welfare of the person that the person should serve the imprisonment in Western Australia; or
+agree in writing that the person should serve the imprisonment in Western Australia; or

 (b) an indeterminate sentence (not being a translated sentence) is imposed upon the person by a court of Western Australia.

+(2A) In forming an opinion or exercising a discretion under this Part, the Minister may have regard to any one or more of the following —

+(a) the welfare of the person concerned;

+(b) the administration of justice in this or any other State;

+(c) the security and good order of any prison in this or any other State;

+(d) the safe custody of the person concerned;

+(e) the protection of the community in this or any other State;

+(f) any other matter the Minister considers relevant.

 (2) For the purpose of section 18, a charge against a person of an offence is finally dealt with if —

 (a) the person is tried for the offence and —